 Council.
-He is a Fellow of the Learned Society of Wales and of the American Association for the Advancement of Science, and was awarded a CBE for services to Science and Research in the New Year 2014 55 Honours list.
+He is a Fellow of the Learned Society of Wales and of the American Association for the Advancement of Science, and was awarded a CBE for services to Science and Research in the New Year 2014 Honours list.

-Douglas Kell is a Research Professor in Bioanalytical Science at the University of Manchester, UK.
-His interests lie in systems biology, iron metabolism and dysregulation, cellular drug transporters, synthetic biology, e-science, chemometrics and cheminformatics.
-He was Director of the Manchester Centre for Integrative Systems Biology prior to a 5-year secondment (2008-2013) as Chief Executive of the UK Biotechnology and Biological Sciences Research
+Douglas Kell is a Research

+Professor in Bioanalytical Science

+at the University of Manchester,

+UK.
+His interests lie in systems biology, iron metabolism and transporters, synthetic biology, e-science, chemometrics and cheminformatics.
+He was Director of the Manchester Centre for Integrative secondment (2008-2013) as Chief and Biological Sciences Research cellular dysregulation, drug